Writing on Kauri

 When you're finished, you can save the article as a draft using the Save as Draft button, or publish with the Publish button.
 If you choose to save a draft of the article, you can return to it anytime in from the Drafts section of your profile.
 Publishing the article make it appear in your public profile.

 Tagging your content correctly helps readers find what they are looking for on Kauri.
 You can add between one and five tags to an article.
 Add tags by starting to type the relevant term, and selecting it from the autocomplete list, or hit enter to save a new tab.

 One of the core principles of Kauri is keeping content up-to-date and usable, and you can update any articles you've written whenever you want.

-To update a published article, first, open it.
+To update an article, first, open it.
 On the right-hand side of the article is an Update Article button.
-This button returns you to the editor, where you can make any necessary changes.
+This button returns you to the editor, where you can make changes.

 You also have the option of saving the article as a draft, but this creates a new version of the article with a new ID, and the old one still exists.